michelesalvador/GedcomGraph-Canvas/README.md

 _GedcomGraph canvas_ is a minimal graphical implementation of the Java library [_GedcomGraph_](https://github.com/michelesalvador/GedcomGraph).

-_GedcomGraph canvas_ is written within Eclipse, and realized with Java AWT/Swing.
+_GedcomGraph canvas_ is a Gradle project written with Eclipse, and realized with Java AWT/Swing.

 _GedcomGraph canvas_ can open a Gedcom file (*.ged) and generate a graphic output of a genealogical tree.